-- The number of water customers in 2021 and 2020 grew by 2.4% and 3.5%, respectively.
-Wastewater customers grew by 3.5% in 2021 compared to 3.4% in 2020.
+- The number of water customers in 2022 and 2021 grew by 1.9% and 2.4%, respectively.
+The wastewater customer growth rate was 3.5% in both 2022 and in 2021.
 The growth of the water and wastewater customers can be attributed to the consistent population growth and new construction activity that is occurring throughout Cherokee County specifically in the areas served by CCWSA's sewer system.
-The Authority's revenues as displayed in Table 2 above shows total revenues decreasing by approximately \$493,000 or 0.9% in FY 2021.
-Water sales decreased approximately 1.7% as compared with prior year and sewer sales revenue increased approximately 0.3% as compared with the prior year.
-Revenue for the Authority remained relatively flat from 2020 to 2021 despite customer growth in the Authority's service area.
+The Authority's revenues as displayed in Table 2 above shows total revenues increasing by approximately \$2,731,000 or 4.8% in FY 2022.
+Water sales increased approximately 5.9% as compared with prior year and sewer sales revenue increased approximately 4.2% as compared with the prior year.
+Revenue for the Authority increased approximately 4.8% in 2022 compared to 2021 due to customer growth in the Authority's service area and higher than projected water and sewer sales during 2022.
 Weather patterns and environmental factors typically impact revenue results.
-The average daily water demand for 2021 was 17.5 MGD compared to 2020 the average daily water demand was 17.6 MGD.
-During fiscal year 2020 into 2021 the weather patterns transitioned to more seasonable temperatures without the longer periods of continuous heat seen in the prior year where a significant increase was realized for water demand during the fall months.
-The most recent rate change and revision to the Water and Sewer Rate Structure was effective January 1, 2019 and prior to that date the most recent rate change and revision was May 1, 2014. - Total expenses of the Authority increased by approximately \$1.6 million to \$55.5 million.
-In regard to departmental expense increases in FY 2021, distribution and administration increased (7.1%).
-The increase is primarily related to the increase of employee costs.
-In addition, distribution and administration line and meter repairs expenses increased during FY 2021 due to the recognition of small line extensions and an increase in isolated repairs during the year.
-Wastewater treatment facilities expenses increased (5.0%).
-Wastewater treatment facilities expenses increased from the prior year due to an increase in employee costs along with significant increases in maintenance and repairs.
-The water treatment plant facility expenses increased approximately (1.5%) in FY 2021 with increases mostly recognized in maintenance scheduled and completed on the water plant during FY 2021 and power increases due to prior summer demand. - Non-operating expenses include interest on debt service, loss on disposition of capital assets-net, amortization of deferred amount on refunding and cost of issuance expenses.
-Non-operating expenses consisting of interest expense on debt service decreased 9.9% due to the continued realized savings of the Series 2020 Refunding of the Series 2010 and Series 2011 bonds.
-Non-operating revenues consist of a change in the fair market value of the 1993 & 1995 debt service forward delivery agreements improved in the amount of (\$52,946) in FY 2021 and interest earnings decreased compared to FY 2020 approximately 85.1%. - The Authority has noted capital contributions revenues of approximately \$18.4 million for FY 2021.
-As a result of donated lines accepted by the Authority and other contributions, the Authority received donated assets valued at \$7.9 million in FY 2021.
-In addition to donated lines, the Authority noted sewer tap fees contributions of approximately \$7.6 million.
-Also, the Authority noted approximately \$2.9 million in meter connection fee contributions.
-The Authority notes an increase compared to prior year contributions of 27.1% primarily due to an increase in developer donated assets compared to FY 2020.
+The average daily water demand for 2022 was 18.6 MGD compared to 2021 the average daily water demand was 17.5 MGD.
+During fiscal year 2021 into 2022 the weather patterns were dryer with higher temperatures and longer periods of continuous heat in comparison to 2021.
+The most recent rate change and revision to the Water and Sewer Rate Structure was effective January 1, 2019 and prior to that date the most recent rate change and revision was May 1, 2014. - Total expenses of the Authority decreased by approximately \$109,000 or 0.2% to \$55.4 million.
+In regard to departmental expense decreases or increases in FY 2022, distribution and administration decreased (0.7%).
+The slight decrease of distribution and administration expenses is relatively flat in comparison to expenses in 2021.
+Wastewater treatment facilities expenses increased (3.9%).
+Wastewater treatment facilities expenses increased from the prior year due to an increase in employee costs, operating supplies and chemical increases and maintenance increases.
+The water treatment plant facility expenses decreased approximately (1.5%) in FY 2022.
+The decrease is mainly due to specific maintenance performed in 2021 such as pond excavation, a retro fit of Riverbend pumps to potable flush water and repairs to raw and high service pumps in addition to the replacement of the chemical feed pumps that is not inclusive in the 2022 budget. - Non-operating expenses include interest on debt service, loss on disposition of capital assets-net, amortization of deferred amount on refunding and cost of issuance expenses.
+Non-operating expenses consisting of interest expense on debt service decreased 8.6% due to the continued realized savings of the Series 2020 Refunding of the Series 2010 and Series 2011 bonds.
+Non-operating revenues consist of a change in the fair market value of the 1993 & 1995 debt service forward delivery agreements improved in the amount of (\$245,183) in FY 2022 and interest earnings increased compared to FY 2021 approximately 86.5%. - The Authority has noted capital contributions revenues of approximately \$23.3 million for FY 2022.
+As a result of donated lines accepted by the Authority and other contributions, the Authority received donated assets valued at \$10.1 million in FY 2022.
+In addition to donated lines, the Authority noted sewer tap fees contributions of approximately \$10.4 million.
+Also, the Authority noted approximately \$2.8 million in meter connection fee contributions.
+The Authority notes an increase compared to prior year contributions of 26.4% primarily due to an increase in developer donated assets compared to FY 2021.